 We relied on internal data monitoring and verification to ensure accuracy for this Report.
-Internal review on the sustainability reporting process is incorporated as part of our internal audit review cycle and we will work towards external assurance for our future sustainability reports.
+Internal reviews on the sustainability reporting process are incorporated as part of our internal audit review cycle and we will work towards external assurance for our future sustainability reports subject to market trends and regulatory requirements.